Rashid Maidin: Involvement in politics

 In 1955, the CPM attempted to negotiate peace with the colonial government.
 Rashid was a member of the CPM delegation at the Baling Talks, which were held in the town of Baling, Kedah.
 After the collapse of the talks, the CPM continued its insurrection.
 Between 1961 and 1972, he led the 10th Regiment of the National Liberation Army's Special Unit at the borders of Kedah-Thailand.
 However, due to government anti-insurrection measures, CPM's guerilla struggle gradually waned and eventually ended in the signing of a peace treaty with the Malaysian government in Haadyai, Thailand in 1989.
 Rashid was again a CPM delegate to the peace treaty.

 In January 2006, 500 former members of the Malayan Communist party were granted Thai citizenship.
 In the past, Rashid had failed to acquire Malaysian citizenship, like many other ex-communists living in Southern Thailand.
-However, a stipulation in the treaty signed disallowed former senior CPM leaders from returning to Malaysia; hence, Rashid settled for a quiet, post-guerilla life in Southern Thailand.
+However, a stipulation in the treaty signed disallowed former senior CPM leaders from returning to Malaysia; hence, Rashid settled for a quiet, post-guerrilla life in Southern Thailand.
 He died on 1 September 2006 in Si Sakhon, Narathiwat, and was buried after the Friday prayers on the same day.